-The bottom valve of the by-pass in horizontal position allows water to flow into and through water heater.
-This valve is a choice directional flow, not a shut off.
+The bottom and top valves of the by-pass in horizontal position allows water to flow into and through water heater.
+This valves are a choice directional flow, not a shut off.

 When bottom valve is in vertical position it will prevent water from flowing through the water heater.
-Water will now be directed into the bypass.
-The valve on the top (not shown) needs to be turned to allow the water/liquid to proceed through the by-pass and continue through the water system.
+Water will now be directed into the by-pass.
+The valve on the top needs to be turned to allow the water/ liquid to proceed through the by-pass and continue through the water system.
 By turning the top valve, it prevents any back flow into the water heater.
 Now you can send anti-freeze liquid through coach plumbing system without filling water heater.